mirror/boost/boost/libs/parameter/doc/index.rst

 required.
 If any parameter can't be found, there will be a compilation error where we try to extract it from the
 |ArgumentPack| using the square-brackets operator.
 To make it
-legal to omit an argument, we need to give it a default value.
+legal to omit an argument we need to give it a default value.

 Syntax
 ------